Ole Einar Bjørndalen: Awards and honors

-Ole Einar Bjørndalen won the Aftenposten's gold medal in 1998.
+Ole Einar Bjørndalen won the Aftenposten Gold Medal in 1998.
 He was named the Norwegian Sportsperson of the Year in 2002 and 2014.
 For his accomplishments in biathlon and cross-country skiing, Bjørndalen received the Egebergs Ærespris in 2002.
 Bjørndalen was also awarded with the Fearnleys olympic honorary award in 2002.
 He was voted Best Male Athlete of 2002 by International Sports Press Association.
 Ole Einar Bjørndalen was nominated for Laureus World Sportsman of the Year in 2003.
 He came second, only lost to Lance Armstrong that year, who was later rescinded.
 In 2008, a nearly three meter tall bronze statue of Bjørndalen, created by sculptor Kirsten Kokkin, was erected in his hometown of Simostranda, Norway.
 Bjørndalen was awarded the Fair Play Mecenante Award in Castiglion in Fiorentino in Italy in 2009.
 Bjørndalen was elected Biathlon Athlete of the Year by AIPS Nordic Ski and Biathlon Commission in 2002, 2003, 2005 and 2009.
 In March 2011, he, Michael Greis and Andrea Henkel were awarded the Holmenkollen Medal, the first biathletes to receive the medal.
 In February 2014, Bjørndalen was voted Best Male Athlete of the 2014 Winter Olympics by International Sports Press Association.
 In November 2014, Bjørndalen was awarded Best Male Athlete of the 2014 Winter Olympics by the Association des Comités Nationaux Olympiques.